aboutcoders/job-bundle/Resources/docs/howto-manage-jobs-at-runtime.md

-How-to manage jobs at runtime
+How-to manage other jobs at runtime
 ===============================

 In some situations it might be necessary to manage other jobs at runtime of a given job.
 There are two ways to achieve this: